|

 environment.

-Do we know what causes mental retardation
+Do we know what causes intellectual disability

 and can it be prevented?